engineyard/ey-docs/pages/beta-jruby-environment-with-appcloud-trial.md

 1. In your Dashboard, create an application.

 3. Create the environment.
 	Set the Application Server to Trinidad.
-When the Application Server is set to Trinidad the Ruby Runtime defaults to JRuby.
+When the Application Server is set to Trinidad the Runtime defaults to JRuby.

 4. Deploy the application.